sulu/sulu-docs/book/creating-a-basic-website/creating-a-twig-template.rst

 ^^^^^^^

 In the content everything you defined in your template is saved.
-If you got a title you could easily optain it from the content-var.
+If you got a title you could easily obtain it from the content-var.

 .. code-block:: html